rosskarchner/1855/README.md

 # 1855

-1855 will be a collection of serverless implementations of Indieweb standards like [micropub](https://indieweb.org/Micropub), [indieauth](https://indieweb.org/IndieAuth), [webmention](https://indieweb.org/Webmention) and others.
+1855 will be an integrated collection of serverless implementations of Indieweb standards like [micropub](https://indieweb.org/Micropub), [indieauth](https://indieweb.org/IndieAuth), [webmention](https://indieweb.org/Webmention) and others, running on AWS.

 Current status: indieauth is getting pretty close.